Eco-historian of both, especially of English forests: Oliver Rackham.

 See also Thesiger’s The Life of My Choice (1987), My Kenya Days (1994) and The Danakil Diary: Journeys through Abyssinia, 1930-34 (1996).

 My Kenya Days (old-fashioned title for a book in 1994) took us to the eve of his return to London, though he said at the end of it that he hoped to die in Kenya.

-No modern explorer travelled as much or for as long or so austerely, or retreated to comfort so rarely, or wrote so well when he did retreat or was a better photographer.
-When he travelled, his camera and, in some cases, medicines, not mainly for himself, were the only possessions which distinguished him from his local companions.
-No traveller was so little corrupted by voyeurism or careerism.
+No modern explorer travelled as much or so austerely or retreated to comfort so rarely, or wrote so well when he did retreat or was a better photographer.
+When he travelled, his camera and, in some cases, medicines, but not mainly for himself, were the only possessions which distinguished him from his local companions.
+No traveller was less corrupted by voyeurism or careerism.

-None has shown such detestation of modern life without being a dropout from his own society or a sentimentalist.
+None has shown such detestation of modern life, and contempt for its pampered ways, without being a dropout or in any way a sentimentalist.
 He was a proud (his word) Englishman who spent little time in England.
 He knew that people, including himself, were happier in the old ways of life and that the Earth was being ruined.
-The British Empire would serve (he did not say this explicitly), where it ruled, as a guarantor of stasis.
+The British Empire would serve (he perhaps did not say this explicitly), where it ruled, as a guarantor of stasis.

-When men landed on the moon, Thesiger was at Lake Turkana in Kenya.
+When man landed on the moon, Thesiger was at Lake Turkana in Kenya.

 Samburu youth, near Maralal, Kenya, 1977